TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
-- We check all cells â€” guaranteed to find a peak, but slow.
+- We check all cells — guaranteed to find a peak, but slow.

 **Complexity (Time & Space):**
 - Time: O(n*m)